-When you start learning PHP, you’ll want to speak with other developers who are also learning the technology, and with those who are well-versed in PHP.
+When you start learning PHP, you’ll want to speak with other developers who are also learning the technology.
+You should try to talk with those who are well-versed in PHP too.
 This can give you some valuable perspective as you go about acquiring skills in PHP.

-Joining developer communities is a great way to meet new developers—both junior developers who are just beginning to code and more seasoned coders—who can help you along your journey.
+Joining developer communities is a great way to meet new developers who can help you along your journey.
 In communities, you can ask questions, help out others, and find great resources that can assist you in learning how to code.

 Here are a few of the top PHP communities on the internet: